Schoenstatt’s origin is inseparable from its unique relationship with Mary.

 – (September 20, 1985)

-In the Schoenstatt Shrine the Mother of God acts as Mother and educator of all those who entrust themselves to her.
-She helps form the new man in the new community.
+In the Schoenstatt Shrine, the Blessed Mother acts as mother and educator of all those who entrust themselves to her.
+She helps form the new person in the new community.